Digital learning, designed and built

 Pan-European professional certification bodies modernising flagship programmes for a younger membership and a digital-first market.
 Often the certification still has equity; the delivery model is what needs to move.

-A platform team reviewing course library against catalogue
+A training team reviewing course library against catalogue

 Pattern Two